learn-co-curriculum/js-async-fetch-readme/README.md

 ## Working Around Backwards Compatibility Issues

 As you can see, `fetch()` provides us with a clean, low-maintenance way to get and work with resources.

-Keep in mind that, while it is increasing, [browser support](http://caniuse.com/#feat=fetch) for `fetch()` is still limited to roughly 90% of users.
-For the remaining 10%, we still need to consider the use of XHR or jQuery's `$.ajax` as fallback options.
+However, `fetch()` has only recently arrived in browsers.
+While it's _generally_ safe enough to lean on, other in historical code,  you might see `jquery.ajax` or `$.ajax` or an object called an `XMLHttpRequestObject`.

 ## Identify Examples Of The AJAX Technique On Popular Web Sites